“How are you” has become a default greeting and a way to make small talk. How can we start really listening to each other a little more?

 Emphasise your genuineness

 With a partner or friend for example, creating more of a moment in the conversation where you more directly say “You have been on my mind.
 I have been wondering how you have been going” will feel more impactful and intimate, and get a richer answer.

 State your observations

 R U OK Day is about really, thoroughly checking on people who may be struggling.
 Starting with some observations for context can mean you can ask the same question, but it is already pitched differently.
 For example, “I’ve noticed you seem more withdrawn and haven’t come to the last few catch ups.
 How are you?”

 Follow up with more questions

-In a recent study by Harvard researchers Huang et al (2017) entitled It doesn’t hurt to ask – Question-asking increases liking, the different ways in which people can successfully engage in conversation were studied.
-They demonstrated that asking follow up questions can be the difference between a good conversation, meaning one that is engaged, deeper, more memorable, and a passing moment easily forgotten.
-Making enquiries – tell me more – or asking for details, keeping the person talking, all shows interest and leads to more disclosures.
+In a recent study by Harvard researchers entitled ‘It doesn’t hurt to ask – Question-asking increases liking’, they studied different ways in which people can successfully engage in conversation.
+They demonstrated that asking follow-up questions can often be what makes a conversation good – meaning one that is engaged, deeper and more memorable.
+Making enquiries — “tell me more” — or asking for details, keeping the person talking, all shows interest and leads to more disclosures.

 This article was written by Elisabeth Shaw, CEO and clinical psychologist at Relationships Australia NSW.
 The article was originally written for The Carousel.
-You can view it HERE: